sparkmicro/Ki-nTree/README.md

 ## New version (1.0) is coming soon!

-To install the beta release:
+To install the release candidate:
 ``` shell
 pip install --pre -U kintree
 ```